BKarthikChandra/PulseDcos/docs/architecture.md

 These limitations are acknowledged and intentionally deferred.

 9. Summary
-PulseDocs v0.3 is a state-driven, asynchronous document ingestion and retrieval system designed with production safety and extensibility in mind.
+DIRS v0.3 is a state-driven, asynchronous document ingestion and retrieval system designed with production safety and extensibility in mind.
 The system prioritizes:
 Correctness over novelty
 Clear data ownership